maidsafe/temp_safe_network/sn_node/src/node/dkg/README.md

 ## DkgStart

 DKG is triggered by the elders when they notice that the oldest members are not the elders or when a section splits.
-They do so by sending the candidates a `SystemMsg::DkgStart(DkgSessionId)` message.
+They do so by sending the candidates a `NodeMsg::DkgStart(DkgSessionId)` message.
 The `DkgSessionId` contains all the information that makes this DKG session unique.

 ```rust
 pub struct DkgSessionId {